mintproject/riverwidthEO/README.md

 2. Similarly, in certain cases cloud shadows get incorrectly classified as water which leads to overestimation of surface area by the algorithm.
 3. The current version does not mask out water bodies adjacent to the river segment in the area calculation which could lead to overestimation of surface area for river segments.

+### changes in 1.2

+##### Additional Training Data
+ The image classification model was updated by adding additional ~3,000 labeled images where the previous version was performing poorly.
+This model was initialized using a pre-trained model trained on ~90,000 cloud free images from all over Ethiopia.

 ### changes in 1.1
 ##### Cloud Filter